-In the past, school administrators were primarily concerned with the facility itself including the cost of installation and maintenance.
-While those issues are still important, today the focus has shifted to the safety of the children playing on the floors.
-Resilient floor systems reduce both the occurrence and the severity of injuries, protecting your children from injury and reducing the liability of the school.
+In the past, elementary or middle school administrators were primarily concerned with factors such as installation and maintenance costs.
+Those issues are still important, but today the focus has shifted to safety.
+Resilient floor systems (both wood and synthetic) reduce both the occurrence and the severity of injuries, protecting children from injury and reducing liability for the school.

-K-8 facilities are often multi-purpose and used to serve as a gymnasium, a PE room, an assembly hall, and sometimes a cafeteria as well.
-The floors in these facilities must be versatile, but still fit into a budget.
+K-8 facilities are often multi-purpose and used to serve as a gymnasium, PE room, assembly hall and sometimes a cafeteria.
+The floors in these facilities must be versatile, but still fit into a sensible budget.

-At Sports Floors, we have helped administrators decide on a floor for every different purpose imaginable – from sports to lunchtime; from assemblies to concerts.
+At Sports Floors, we’ve helped administrators decide on a floor for every different purpose imaginable – from sports to lunchtime and from assemblies to concerts.

-Some examples of K-8 floors that we have installed include padded synthetic floors such as ElastiPlus or SportGrain Plus; floating resilient wood systems such as Neo-Shok or the DuraCushion line; and anchored resilient DIN certified wood systems such as ARS DIN.
+Examples of K-8 floors that we’ve installed include padded synthetic floors (such as resilient urethane), floating resilient wood systems (like our Neo-Shok or DuraCushion line) and fixed resilient DIN certified wood systems (such as ARS DIN).

-Schedule a meeting with our staff and let us spend time with you to determine what your needs are and what floor is right for you and your school.
+Schedule a meeting with our staff.
+We’ll spend some time with you to determine your specific needs and what floor is right for your school.